ualberta-mueller-group/MCGS/docs/development-notes.md

     - TODO it probably is broken for sumgame, since it uses a different stack
     - TODO this check will be made functional after hash codes are implemented

+# Utility Functions (utilities.h)
+Defines various utility functions.
+Many are templates.
+- Check if `string`'s text represents an `int`
+- Print bits of an integral type
+- Check for arithmetic operation overflow/underflow
+- Various arithmetic operations, which will return false if the operation would overflow/underflow.
+These all return `bool`
+    - safe_add(T& x, const T& y)
+    - safe_left_shift(T& x, const T& shift_amount)
+    - safe_negate(T& x)
+    - safe_mul2_shift(T& x, const T& shift_amount)
+        - Fast positive multiply by power of 2, which will neither overflow nor change the sign of `x`
+        - Avoids undefined behaviour of left shifting negative value, by negating `x` if necessary
+- And more

 # More on data types

 ## `sumgame_move` struct (sumgame.h)